SEND Information Report for Gravenhurst Academy

 Those who are receiving specific SEND Support (as categorised by the Code of Practice 2014) will be met with by the school at least three times per year to discuss progress and support.

-Support Plans will be shared so that parents can see the support in place.
+Support Plans will be shared so that parents can see, and contribute to, the support in place.

 Parents are free to contact the school at any time to arrange an appointment to have a conversation about their child’s progress in school.

-How do we consult with children with SEN and involve them in their education?
+How do we consult pupils with SEN and involve them in their education?

 Targets and strategies are always shared with the children.

-Students with SEND have access to extra if appropriate during assessments.
+Students with SEND have access to extra time if appropriate during assessments.

 Class teachers will be regularly assessing pupil progress as part of their normal practice.

-The data generated by these reports will be scrutinised by the SENCO after each reporting cycle so that less than expected progress can be highlighted and support put in place.
+The data generated by these reports will be scrutinised by the SENDCO after each reporting cycle so that less than expected progress can be highlighted and support put in place.

 Those pupils receiving specific SEND support will have their progress tracked and monitored, and this information will be fed back to the pupil and parent.